alishahzad7986/console-based-ATM/readme.md

 A simple **console-based ATM Machine project** built using Python.
 This project simulates basic ATM functionalities like checking balance,<br>
-depositing money, withdrawing money, and exiting the system.
+depositing money, withdrawing money, and exiting the system.<br>

 It is a beginner-friendly Python project that demonstrates the use of: